-We asked four undergraduate students: Konya Kanneh-Mason, piano; Hayley Mitchell, clarinet; Samuel Stopford, voice, and Sophie Oliver, cello, from The Royal Academy of Music to share their first year experiences at music conservatoire.
+Four undergraduate students: Konya Kanneh-Mason, piano; Hayley Mitchell, clarinet; Samuel Stopford, voice, and Sophie Oliver, cello, from The Royal Academy of Music share their first year experiences at music conservatoire.
 Here’s what they had to say:

 How have you found your first year at The Royal Academy of Music?
 Have you found it easy to settle in?